 Applying for additional funding (Pool Funding)

-Financially affiliated clubs may apply for additional funding for specific projects (known as ‘Pool Funding’).
+Financially affiliated clubs and Academic Associations may apply for additional funding for specific projects (known as ‘Pool Funding’).
 Unlike the Start-Up Grant (if in the first year of affiliation) and General Funding, access to Pool Funding is not guaranteed, and applications are via a competitive process.
 Pool Funding applications are reviewed in four rounds each year.

 As this is a competitive process, clubs should aim to submit thoughtful and detailed proposals that:

 - Show evidence of consideration/research/planning

 - Have a realistic breakdown of costs in the project budget

 - Focus on the engagement of Flinders University students